michaelsmith1994/Github-Visibility-Switcher/README.md

 Overview

-This script allows you to programmatically update the visibility (public or private) of multiple GitHub repositories that start with a specific prefix.
+This script allows you to programmatically update the visibility (public or private) of multiple GitHub repositories that start with a specific substring.

 Prerequisites